winglang/wing/rfcs/sprint4.md

 # The Wing Programming Language

-> Wing is currently in private beta and can only used by invited users.
+> Wing is currently in private beta and can only be used by invited users.
 Please
 > avoid sharing any information about Wing with anyone outside of the beta
 > program.